-While it's an incredibly useful tool, it's extremely detailed and labor-intensive to complete, especially when customers can follow unique journeys within your business.
+While customer service mapping is an incredibly useful tool, it's extremely detailed and labor-intensive to complete, especially when customers can follow unique journeys within your business.
 Nevertheless, going through the process of completing one is well worth the investment.

 HubSpot's Customer Journey Map